-Module code: PSYC872 Semester 1 en 2 NQF-Level: 7

-Title: Dissertation (Research Psychology)

-- plan and do research of a limited scope by using appropriate research methods that are aligned with the ontological and epistemological assumptions applicable to the research phenomenon; and - write a logically argued and integrated scientific report in which applicable psychological explanations are integrated with the research findings.
+Module code: PSYC872 Semester 1 and 2 NQF-Level: 7 Title: Dissertation (Research Psychology) Module outcomes: After completion of this module the student should ld be able to: plan and do research of a limited scope by using appropriate research methods that are aligned with the ontological and epistemological assumptions applicable to the research phenomenon; and • write a logically argued and integrated scientific report in which applicable psychological explanations are integrated with the research findings.
+Mode of delivery: Full-time / Part-time - Contact / Distance.
+Assessment methods: Internal and external evaluation according to NWU policy.